 Urban Planning Impact

-Cities facing limited open space can integrate vertical garden design into existing structures.
-This approach supports sustainable urban development without requiring additional land.
+Cities with limited open space can incorporate vertical gardens into existing structures.
+This approach supports sustainable development without requiring additional land.

 Types of Living Wall Systems